What is the Pupil Premium?

 - The school uses achievement data regularly and robustly, to check the efficacy of interventions and techniques and makes adjustments accordingly

-- The school ensures that a dedicated senior leader (the Deputy Headteacher), plus the Headteacher and Governing Body, have a clear overview of how funding is allocated.
+- The school ensures that a dedicated senior leader (an Assistant Headteacher), plus the Headteacher and Governing Body, have a clear overview of how funding is allocated.
 They review the difference it is making to the outcomes of students on a termly basis and in between data collections

 - The school ensures that all subject teachers know which students are eligible for the Pupil Premium so that they can take responsibility for accelerating progress on an individual basis